 Right?!
 Like, why am I with- I mean, why was I with such a psychopath?
-I was spellbound, literally, and the story of how I discovered that can be journaled later.
+I don’t know.

 Father criticized me often for not journaling daily, especially after major, eventful days and missions, but I’ve never been a journaler.
 My parents didn’t encourage me as much as they encouraged Levi to journal.
 So, I like to collect my thoughts before I sit down and write it all down.